NiklasWan/GSoC-Overview/gsoc-overview/docs/timeline.md

 ## Week 2: May, 13 - May, 20
 - Research on AVB subprotocols
 - Port of CTAG Face to kernel 4.19-rt continued

+## Week 3: May, 20 - May, 27
+- Device Tree and Device Tree Overlay Research
+- Trying to implement Device Tree for CTAG FACE on 4.19-rt
+- Problems with getting Codec Driver loaded
+- Codec Driver is throwing error code -517
+- Rest of Driver is ported successfully to 4.19-rt for BBB